wacl-york/quant-scraper/README.md

 # Running the scraper

-The installation processes places an executable called `quantscrape` in the user's `PATH` and is run with the following command.
+The installation processes places an executable called `quant_scrape` in the user's `PATH` and is run with the following command.

 `quant_scrape example.ini`